Strategic Management Risk: How to effectively manage reputational risk

 Strong marketing and PR departments

-A good marketing and PR department are essential for mitigating reputational risk.
+A good marketing and PR department is essential for mitigating reputational risk.
 When a threat occurs, it’s important to have a team that can help your business explain what is happening to consumers.
 This involves creating crisis messaging that will help reduce the issue’s impact on your company’s reputation.
 Additionally, you should explain how your company manages reputational risk and provide evidence for this.